• About

 How does what you learned about privacy and sharing inform your thinking and ideas around transparency [sharing of information about your conceptual models, ways of working, values & beliefs and life experience] in your work with clients?

 Research has shown that up to 30% of the variability in therapy outcomes is dependent upon the quality and nature of therapeutic relationship, not the specific model or method employed.
-In Roberts’ emphasis of the importance of the therapeutic alliance, she stresses the value of therapists’ skillful disclosures.
+In Roberts’ emphasis of the importance of the therapeutic alliance, she stresses the value of therapists’ skillful disclosure in therapy..

 She states that research has shown that clients consistently rate therapists’ skillful disclosures as useful and provided examples of when she has asked clients who’ve been in therapy what was most helpful about their treatment, they typically describe the times when their therapists have shared something about their own personal struggles.

-While skillful self-disclosures are of great value, they may also backfire by making clients feel that they need to take care of the therapist or that the therapist isn’t there for them.
+While skillful self-disclosure in therapy can be of great value, they may also backfire by making clients feel that they need to take care of the therapist or that the therapist isn’t there for them.

 To illustrate, Roberts shared a colleague’s case example in which her colleague was working with a woman who had been sexually abused by her father.
 The client, after a year of treatment, was still blaming herself for the abuse and experiencing difficulties in intimacy with her husband and unable to tell him what her father had done.